Timing resolution from beam tests on thin LGADs down to 16.6 ps: EXFLU operations at the DESY Test Beam Facility

 \section{EXFLU operations at the DESY Test Beam Facility}

-Each sensor sample was read out using a single-channel Santa Cruz (SC) board configured with a 470~$\Omega$ inverting transimpedance amplifier integrated with an Infineon SiGe RF transistor, capable of supporting bandwidths of $\mathcal{O}$(10~GHz) while providing low noise and high gain~\cite{Ferrero:2021lwf}.
-An external amplification stage is incorporated using a commercial low-noise Cividec C1 broadband amplifier with 2~GHz bandwidth and 20~dB gain.
-The DAQ was performed using an eight-channel Lecroy WaveRunner 8208HD oscilloscope, with a 10~GSa/s sampling rate and 2~GHz bandwidth.
-The overall system bandwidth, \bw, is $\sim$ 1.4~GHz, corresponding to a limit on the measurable inverted signal \risetime = 0.35/\bw of 250~\ps.
-The sensors selected for the timing study are not limited by the bandwidth, nor is the minimum measurable \risetime reached for the thinnest sensor substrates, expected to be between 300 and 350 ps (see Section~\ref{sec:results}).
+Each sensor sample was read out using a single-channel Santa Cruz (SC) board configured with an $R_\textrm{in}$ of 470~$\Omega$ inverting transimpedance amplifier integrated with an Infineon SiGe RF transistor, capable of supporting bandwidths of $\mathcal{O}$(10~GHz) while providing low noise and high gain~\cite{Ferrero:2021lwf}.
+An external amplification stage is incorporated using a commercial low-noise Cividec C1 broadband amplifier with 2~GHz bandwidth and 20~dB gain, corresponding to a $G_{A}$ of 10.
+Data acquisition was performed using an eight-channel LeCroy WaveRunner 8208HD oscilloscope, with a 10~GSa/s sampling rate and 2~GHz bandwidth.
+The overall system bandwidth, \bw, is $\sim$~1.4~GHz, corresponding to a limit on the measurable inverted signal \risetime = 0.35/\bw of 250~\ps.
+The sensors selected for the timing study are not limited by the bandwidth, nor is the minimum measurable \risetime reached for the thinnest sensor substrates, which is expected to be between 300 and 350 ps.

 The electron beam momentum at the Test Beam Facility was set to 4~GeV/c, resulting in a particle flux of 1.0~kHz/cm$^{2}$.
-The flux is recorded at the facility's beam monitor and may underestimate the effective rate.
+The flux is recorded at the facility beam monitor and may underestimate the effective rate.
+Due to the different operating biases of the DUTs, two different apparatuses were used: one for non-irradiated and the other for irradiated samples.
+The details of each setup and LGAD operating requirements are presented in Section~\ref{subsec:nonirrad_setup} for non-irradiated DUTs and Section~\ref{subsec:irrad_setup} for irradiated DUTs, respectively.

-Two different apparatuses were used, one for non-irradiated DUTs and the other for irradiated ones.
-The former operates at ambient temperature, which for the Test Beam Facility was constantly at 18$^{\circ}$C during the testing campaign.
-The latter uses a polythene cold box filled with solidified CO$_{2}$ to maintain an operating temperature as low as -50$^{\circ}$C, monitored using a DHT11 temperature and humidity sensor integrated with an Arduino system.